-RSF will pay visiting journalists an honorarium of $8,000 per month for full-time visits of two to three months.
-Fellows are provided with an office at the Foundation, computers and software, library access, and limited research assistance.
+RSF will invite up to two journalists each year to be in residence at the Foundation, for a visit starting September 1 and lasting between 2-4 months.
+RSF will pay visiting journalists a stipend of $8,000 per month for full-time visits of up to four months (maximum stipend of $32,000 per individual fellowship).
+Fellows are provided with an office at the Foundation, computers and software, and library access.
 Applicants who reside outside of the greater New York City area may be provided with a partially-subsidized apartment near RSF, if available.

 Journalists who are interested in a full-year fellowship to complete a book or other major project that would necessitate a longer stay should consider applying to the Foundation's Visiting Scholars Program.